cameronbarker/direct_upload/README.md

 ## Usage

 You can either upload a file or csv directly up to S3.
 The methods will return the string of a AWS S3 Url.
+Change something

 **File**